 Friday and Saturday are the busiest days for seeing people, planes and flying.
 Many folks are leaving by Sunday morning and Sunday is a more relaxed day.
 I've stay over Sunday and I enjoy the slower pace, it is a great time to browse around the library and catch up with people who are too busy to chat during the high points of the fly-in.
 The Awards ceremony (aka the annual "They've Gone Home" ceremony) is on Sunday evening and it is worth sticking around for for the standup routine by Paul Berge the MC.
 Monday is cleanup and departure day.

 Cell phone reception at Antique Airfield is not good.
 Do not count on your phone working if you have AT&T service, Verizon is somewhat better but still not great.
 There's a phone for local calls in the HQ building.

-There's now WiFi available in the Ground Loop Inn and APM Library.
+There's now WiFi available in the Ground Loop Inn and APM Library from 8pm to 7am.
 It isn't the fastest but if you must check email, or you're a blogging and photo junkie like me, then you can get your fix.

 Am I Welcome At Antique Airfield Flying In Without an Antique or Classic?